FEMessage/v-editor/README.md

 ## Introduction

-Our demand for rich text components is relatively simple: simple graphic arrangement.<br />Therefore, the key points are:
+Therefore, the key points are:

 ### File Upload